APZmedia/APZmedia-comfyui-fast-image-save/README.md

 # APZmedia Fast Image Save Node

-This node for ComfyUI allows saving images with an optional alpha channel (transparency).
+This node for ComfyUI allows saving images faster than other nodes using PIL.
 It supports saving images in formats like PNG, JPEG, and WebP.
+It is suitable for image sequences where speed is necessary.
+It works faster if compression is off.
+**IMPORTANT: IT DOESN'T SAVE THE WORKFLOW IN THE IMAGES**

 ## Features
-- Option to save PNG with alpha channel if a mask is provided (WIP).
 - Supports saving images in JPEG and WebP formats.
 - Optimized image saving with optional compression.

+## To do
+- Support for masks to add alpha channel to images.

 ## Installation